 Implants are very strong and long-lasting and compared to bridges there is no invasive remodelling of adjacent healthy tooth structure required.

 Implants also help to preserve facial contours by stimulating bone growth and reducing bone loss which occurs when teeth are missing, preventing the “hollow” facial look.
 Full or partial denture wearers are particularly attracted to the restorative results which are possible as a denture can be kept very stable with implants as opposed to the use of denture adhesives.
 As the dentures are firmly connected to the implants the teeth are not able to move around anymore – ending periods of discomfort and embarrassment when unexpected movements catch the wearer unaware.

 Multiple implants are used in cases when several or all teeth have been lost due to a variety of reasons.
 A single dental implant is used for a single missing tooth, but that doesn’t necessarily mean that every tooth will have a corresponding implant placed.
 For example – an entire jaw of missing teeth can be replaced with five or six implants, which will then be attached to a bridge or denture.

 Assessing Patient Suitability

 Each individual clinical situation has to be considered carefully when considering dental implants.
 Not all patients are suitable for dental implant treatment.
-An initial clinical examination of your gums, teeth, bite and jaw bones plus x-rays will be required to evaluate suitability and the type of procedure necessary.
-Following that a comprehensive quotation will be prepared for you.
+An initial clinical examination of your gums, teeth, bite and jaw bones plus x-rays will be required to evaluate the suitability and the type of procedure necessary.
+Following that, a comprehensive quotation will be prepared for you.

 If you are interested in how implants can improve your confidence and smile please call us on 01460 77517 or book a complimentary consultation appointment with our local Somerset dental implant specialist.

 What Is A Dental Implant?